ga-wdi-lessons/mongoose-intro/readme.md

 Follow these steps...
   1. Fork and Clone [this repo](https://github.com/ga-wdi-exercises/reminders_mongo).
   2. Make sure to checkout locally to the `mongoose` branch: `$ git checkout mongoose`
+  3. Also make sure you are running `$ mongod` in a separate Terminal tab.

 > [Starter Code](https://github.com/ga-wdi-exercises/reminders_mongo/tree/mongoose)
 >